FOR NEWLY DIAGNOSED PATIENTS

 The most common medications are called vasodilators.
 Calcium channel blockers are the most effective.
 They stop the spasm of arteries in Raynaud’s phenomenon.
 Other vasodilators include Viagra (sildenafil) or other newer agents.
-A topical nitroglycerin cram can also be used.
+A topical nitroglycerin cream can also be used.

 For more severe Raynaud’s Phenomenon with digital ulcers intravenous prostaglandins are given.

 Other interventions such as botox injections or autologous fat transplantation are less proven strategies and only considered in special cases.